Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Inverse cascade in non-rotating case

-Figures \ref{fig:3}(c) display the spectral thermal variance flux $\Pi^{\mathrm{h}}_{\Theta} (k^{\prime\prime}, t)$ for the Rayleigh number $\Ra = 1.0 \times 10^{4}$ at different times.
+Figures \ref{fig:3}(c) display the spectral thermal variance flux $\Pi^{\mathrm{h}}_{\Theta} (k_{h}^{\prime}, t)$ due to purely horizontal mode interactions at different times.
 Note that the first four columns represent instantaneous transient states, whereas the fifth column represents data from the steady regime which is averaged over $10^{3}$ free-fall times centered around $t = 3,500$ -- see also Fig. \ref{fig:2}(a).
-In Figs. \ref{fig:3}(c) of this row up to $t=1,500$, we observe an extended range of wave numbers for which $\Pi_{\Theta}^{\mathrm{h}}<0$, underlining an inverse cascade among the planar wave vectors causing the aggregation.
-As the wave number $k^{\prime\prime}$ increases in each of the panels, the sign of $\Pi^{\mathrm{h}}_{\Theta}$ changes, thus indicating a direct cascade present at the smaller turbulence scales.
+During the transient aggregation, we observe an extended range of wave numbers for which $\Pi_{\Theta}^{\mathrm{h}}<0$.
+This proves the existence of an inverse cascade among the planar wave vectors causing the aggregation.
+As the wave number $k_{h}^{\prime}$ increases in each of the panels, the sign of $\Pi^{\mathrm{h}}_{\Theta}$ changes, thus indicating a direct cascade present at the smaller turbulence scales.
 Once the formation finishes (as the pair of convection cells reaches the domain size), the inverse cascade for the thermal variance extinguishes and $\Pi_{\Theta}^{\mathrm{h}}>0$ across the whole wave number range, see the rightmost panel of Figs. \ref{fig:3}(c).

-Figures \ref{fig:3}(d) show the spectral thermal variance flux $\Pi^{\mathrm{v}}_{\Theta} (k^{\prime\prime}, t) $ which result from couplings with vertically non-homogeneous modes.
-It is seen that this quantity increases from small to large wave numbers, corresponding to a direct cascade with $\Pi^{\mathrm{v}}_{\Theta}(k^{\prime\prime})>0$ across all $k^{\prime\prime}$, although exhibiting a footprint of the time-dependent horizontal pattern size.
+Figures \ref{fig:3}(d) show the spectral thermal variance flux $\Pi^{\mathrm{v}}_{\Theta} (k_{h}^{\prime}, t) $ which results from couplings with vertically non-homogeneous modes.
+It is seen that this quantity increases from small to large wave numbers; it corresponds to a direct cascade as $\Pi^{\mathrm{v}}_{\Theta}(k_{h}^{\prime})>0$ across all $k_{h}^{\prime}$ and exhibits a footprint of the time-dependent horizontal pattern size.
 This behavior is predominantly caused by interactions with $p_{z} = \pm \pi$ modes.
-Symmetric triads with higher-order ${\bm p}$ values remain subdominant.
+Symmetric triads with higher-order ${\bm p}$ values remain subdominant compared to the ones with $p_{z} = \pm \pi$.

+Hence, it is the spectral flux $\Pi^{\mathrm{h}}_{\Theta}$ -- caused by purely horizontal mode interactions -- that explains an inverse cascade of thermal variance.
+The involved triads also comprise velocities from the $k_{z} = 0$ plane, so the above analysis is repeated for the turbulent kinetic energy.